Welcome to The Cooper House

-The Cooper House is known for its rustic feel, while still presenting a comfortable location for any special event, from weddings to business meetings.
+The Cooper House is known for its rustic feel, while still presenting a comfortable air conditioned location for any special event, from weddings to business meetings.

 The Cooper House will plan and host your myrtle beach dream wedding/reception or special event, rehearsal dinners, birthday parties, anniversary parties, business meetings in the heart of Myrtle Beach, South Carolina all in historic, rustic air conditioned buildings.

 Please contact us today by filling out our online feedback form or call (843) 236-7077.
 We can e-mail you a packet of information or schedule a time to tour The Cooper House interior and exterior grounds and the charming next-door General Store.